-Getting a cash advance is one of the most expensive ways to use a credit card.
+Getting a cash advance is similar to receiving a loan.
+It’s also one of the most expensive ways to use a credit card, as it typically carries a higher interest rate than other forms of credit card debt.
 But if you really need short-term, emergency cash, there are ways to minimize the cost to keep it relatively affordable.

-Thanks to online bank bill-pay services, it is easier to pay off an advance as soon as your paycheck arrives, before costs snowball.
-And the Credit CARD Act ensures your payment will extinguish the high-interest balance ahead of older, lower-interest transactions.
+One of the key ways to avoid a hefty cash advance fee is to pay off the debt as early as possible.
+Thanks to digital banking, it’s easier to pay off an advance as soon as your paycheck arrives, before further interest accrues.
+And the Credit CARD Act of 2009 ensures your payment will extinguish the high-interest balance ahead of older, lower-interest transactions.

-Credit experts warn that there’s one big asterisk hanging over the strategy: It only works for people who will have the funds to pay back the advance quickly.
+According to the credit experts we consulted, there’s a caveat to the cash advance equation: It only works for people who will have the funds to pay back the advance quickly.

 “If it is just a short-term stopgap, it might be OK,” says Bruce McClary, vice president of communications for the National Foundation for Credit Counseling.
 But “you have to attack those high-interest balances with whatever resources you have to clear them off as quickly as possible.”

 Why take out cash when you have a credit card?
 It makes sense to use the card to purchase what you need instead.
 That way you take advantage of the lower rate on purchases.
 For a cash advance, “Interest rates and fees are typically much higher than for point-of-sale purchase,” McClary said.

 Now that card readers are turning up at outdoor festivals, food trucks and other places that used to be cash-only, it is increasingly easy to pay with plastic.